 One of the things I do to track the amount of water I drink is fill up 2 (32-ounce) mason jars in the morning.
-When those are gone I know I drank 64 ounces of water that day.
+When those are gone, I know I drank 64 ounces of water that day.
 Also, drinking green smoothies helps with staying hydrated and eating all your fruits and vegetables.

-I set a reminder on my phone so everyday at 6:00pm and 7:00pm I’m reminded to stop eating.
+I set a reminder on my phone so every day at 6:00 pm and 7:00 pm, I’m reminded to stop eating.
 This keeps me intentional with not eating late at night.

-I don’t know about you but when I’m exhausted, I’m more likely to make unhealthy choices.
+I don’t know about you but, when I’m exhausted, I’m more likely to make unhealthy choices.
 I don’t feel like planning meals, preparing food for the week, cleaning the house, or doing anything that would help with losing weight.

-Also, when I’m tired all I crave is junk.
+Also, when I’m tired, all I crave is junk.
 It’s like my body has a totally different response to food when I lack sleep.
 All I want is pizza, cheez-its, and chocolate – doesn’t have to be in that order.

-So, if I want to lose weight, especially fast, I need to be well rested.
+So, if I want to lose weight, especially fast, I need to be well-rested.

-If you’re struggling to stick to a healthy routine then take a look at your sleep schedule because that could be your solution.
+If you’re struggling to stick to a healthy routine, then take a look at your sleep schedule because that could be your solution.
 I know, with busy schedules, it’s hard to get a good night’s sleep but I encourage you to make it a priority because losing weight will be difficult without sleep.

-Get Your Hot Zones Under Control
+7. Get Your Hot Zones Under Control

 It’s impossible to change your lifestyle and lose weight when you’re constantly trying to survive one hot zone after another.

 Basically, a hot zone is a chaotic moment where you’re making decisions based on survival instead of what will be best for the long term.
 For example, I think we can all relate to, coming home from a long day and you have nothing planned for dinner.
-Now everyone is starving and screaming for food.
+Now, everyone is starving and screaming for food.
 There’s nothing to quickly make so you order a pizza.
 That pizza wasn’t in the meal plan or budget so now you’re over calories and budget.

 The goal is to get out of those hot zones.
 Doing so will reduce your stress significantly, get you organized, and ultimately help you stick to healthy eating habits. ←-This will result in fast weight loss you can maintain!
 Read more about hot zones here.

-Okay those are my tips for how to lose weight fast without exercise.
+Okay, those are some of my best tips for how to lose weight fast without exercise.
 Now, I’m not saying you’re going to drop 20lbs in a week.
-But if you get control over your food with tracking, meal planning, and meal prep along with drinking more water, sleeping, and the other tips I believe you can see a 10 – 20lb weight loss in a month.
+BUT, if you get control over your food with tracking, meal planning, and meal prep along with drinking more water, sleeping, and the other tips I mentioned, I believe you can see a 10 – 20lb weight loss in a month.